Written by Allie Delos Santos

 14. Web Chat Is Becoming an Increasingly Popular Support Channel

-Customers want everything fast, including quick resolutions of problems.
+Customers want everything fast, including quick resolutions to problems.
 Furthermore, customers prefer real-time support, such as live chat over social media or email.

 Shoppers are more likely to buy again from live chat support companies.
 That makes sense; embedded live chat means consumers remain in the flow instead of waiting for a reply, sending an email, or making a phone call.

 Consumers also report having more positive experiences with completed live chat interactions.
-Zendesk Customer Satisfaction research shows that live chat has 85% customer satisfaction ratings, second only to phone support.
+Zendesk research shows that live chat has 85% customer satisfaction ratings, second only to phone support.

 15. Call Routing Technologies Find the Best Match